gregtatum/spec-cpp/README.md

     ✔ Setting the intHolder in a different lexical scope is fine, as the value is copied.
     ✔ We can't assign a reference to a value in a exterior lexical scope block

+features::pointers

+  stack values
+    ✔ Declaring a simple value puts it on the stack. puts a value on the heap
+    ✔ 🚧  The value is not initialized, so it could be anything. (possibly intermittent) ✔ Values placed on the heap can be accessed through the * operator. the value on the stack is the memory address of the heap ✔ The value itself is a memory address, so it shouldn't equal our value.
+    ✔ The memory address is still in lexical scope and can be re-assigned, but it points at possibly anything in memory.
+Accesing it is UNDEFINED BEHAVIOR! multiple pointers point to the same place in memory ✔ The values are in the heap are the same
+    ✔ The value on the stack is initially the same as what's on the heap ✔ The value on the heap was updated
+    ✔ The other pointer points to the same value
+    ✔ The value on the stack is a separate value, and is not updated references
+    ✔ The value is on the stack
+    ✔ The reference points to the value on the stack.
+    ✔ The value on the stack was updated
+    ✔ This is reflected in our own pointer. passing around pointers
+    ✔ Starts as 32
+    ✔ Is mutated and added by one
+    ✔ The new value is 34
+    ✔ But the original can't be changed

 features::rvalueReference

   rvalue references
     ✔ rvalue references point to temporary values rvalue references can be passed to functions
     ✔ The rvalue reference function added one.

+features::smartPointers

+  Create a unique_ptr
+    ✔ Can create a smart pointer
+    ✔ After leaving it's scope, the reference is removed.
+  Delete it before the end of the scope
+    ✔ Can create a smart pointer
+    ✔ Reseting deletes the object at the reference.
+  Release the ownership of the object
+    ✔ Can create a smart pointer
+    ✔ The object was not removed from the heap
+    ✔ The object was manually removed
+  Create a shared_ptr
+    ✔ A shared pointer is created, and shared with the outer scope ✔ The pointer is still shared, so the underlying object still exists.
+    ✔ After leaving both scope, the object is destructed Create a weak_ptr
+    ✔ A shared pointer is created, and shared with the outer scope ✔ The weak pointer is not expired
+    ✔ The pointer should be deleted, as it was only weakly held ✔ The weak pointer is expired
+  Create a weak_ptr, but lock it
+    ✔ A shared pointer is created, and shared with the outer scope ✔ The weak pointer is not expired
+    ✔ The pointer is still alive, because the weak ptr locked it ✔ The weak pointer is expired
+    ✔ The lock and original value are out of scope, the object was deleted ✔ The weak pointer is expired

+features::threads

+  Created a thread

 rusty::option